TravelSizedLions/kleptool-package-manager/README.md

 ### Migration

-Klep's core principle is not to force people into a single ecosystem or standard, but support those that do adhere existing standards.
-Part of our aim is to provide layers of backwards compatibility and hackability on top of existing package management systems like npm, pip, and cargo while paving the way forward to a future where language specific package managers are no longer a necessity.
+Klep's core principle is not to force people into a single ecosystem or standard, but support those that do adhere to existing standards while providing a unified alternative.
+Part of our aim is to provide layers of backwards compatibility and hackability on top of existing package management systems like npm, pip, and cargo, while paving the way forward to a future where language specific package managers are no longer a necessity.

 In the future, we have plans to support a `migrate` command, which will be designed to take an existing manifest file and lockfile from other package managers and construct the equivalent Klep configuration.

 ### Performance and Scalability

 Klep is a tool written as a hybrid of Rust and Node-based Typescript interfacing through Web Assembly.
-This allows us to leverage the raw speed and safety of Rust where it matters, and where it doesn't, instead take advantage of Typescript's ease of development and convenient CLI building and Database toolsets to get new features to you faster.
+It's model is trained on models architected with Pytorch, and deployed through ONNX to its rust heuristic engine.
+This allows us to leverage the raw speed and safety of Rust where it matters, cutting edge machine learning tools for training and updating our heuristic, and leveraging Typescript's ease of development and convenient CLI building, Schematization, and Database toolsets to get new features to you faster.
+True to Klep's strengths, our tool is polyglot.

-Both languages were designed with scalability and robust architecture in mind, but as some might guess, is a somewhat unorthodox setup that means managing the dependencies of two languages at once.
+These languages were designed with scalability and robust architectures in mind, but as some might guess, it's a somewhat unorthodox setup that means managing the dependencies of three languages at once.

-However giving developers the freedom to explore niche, highly personalized project structures is exactly what Klep was designed to do, and as such, Klep adheres to the practice of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
-In other words, Klep manages its own dual-language dependencies with itself.
+However, giving developers the freedom to explore niche, highly personalized project structures is exactly what Klep was designed to do, and as such, Klep adheres to the practice of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
+In other words, Klep manages its own tri-lingual dependencies with itself.

-We believe this practice incentivizes us to prioritize features and fixes in a way that are actually useful for the wider development community.
+We believe this practice incentivizes us to prioritize features and fixes in a way that are actually useful for the wider development community and take advantage of what each programming language has to offer.

 ### Configurability and Extendability

 Klep is designed to be configurable and extendable.
 If you need to write a plugin to handle backwards compatibility with a less common package managers, we support that.

-If you need to patch dependencies or run certain scripts before or after dependency resolution, we support that.
+If you need to patch dependencies or run certain scripts before or after dependency resolution, we support that as well.

 ### Community and Ecosystem

-This tool is designed to live happily alongside existing language-specific package managers and workflows, but it's meant to be especially valuable for polyglot projects, niche languages, or environments where standard tooling falls short and needs less opinionated solutions.
+This tool is designed to live happily alongside existing language-specific package managers and workflows.
+It's meant to be especially valuable for polyglot projects, niche languages, or environments where standard tooling falls short and needs less opinionated solutions.

 *If you have additional concerns or use cases, please open an issue or contribute to the discussion!
 The goal is to build a tool that's genuinely useful for the community, and that means listening to feedback from all corners of the software galaxy.*